 Child Fatality Review Team

 Child Fatality Review Teams are multi-disciplinary, multi-agency panels that review all child deaths regardless of the cause.
-In Texas, formation of child fatality review teams in each county is authorized by Chapter 264 of the Family Code.
 These teams are uniquely qualified to understand what no single agency or group working alone can: how and why children are dying in their community.

 The death of a child less than 18 years is reviewed if the case is a natural death of a resident of Smith County or if it is an injury death that occurred within the boundaries of Smith County, regardless of residence.
 Stillbirths are not reviewed.